5.3 Include Files

 This maintains proper dependency relationships between the files and allows the header file to be used without prior knowledge of its dependencies.

-5.3.5 All include file contents must be protected by a #include guard.
+5.3.5 All include file contents must be protected by #pragma once.

 With modern programming practices, particularly include files including other include files, it is almost impossible to avoid including the same file more than once.
 This can only slow down the processing time and may cause difficult to diagnose issues.
-To avoid this, the use of macro guards is required in all include files to protect against inadvertent multiple inclusion.
+To avoid this, the use of pragma once is required in all include files to protect against inadvertent multiple inclusion.

-• The #ifndef shall be on the first line following the file header comment.
+• #pragma once shall be on the first line following the file header comment.
 This location ensures that all code is contained.

 5.3.6 Include files shall contain only public or only private data.